Resilient Reclaimed Land and Water Systems - Recent Publications:

-As the world moves towards a low-carbon energy future, the legacies of past energy technologies remain a serious concern.
-Reclamation and restoration of land and water after previous generations of exploitation will be important for our future, and many issues must be addressed.
-Standards for restoration –– set across decades and based on varying levels of understanding –– must be assessed, while the technologies and methods for land and water reclamation are investigated and refined.
+As the world moves towards a low-carbon energy future, legacies of current and past energy technologies remain a serious concern.
+Reclamation and restoration of land and water after generations of utilization will be important for our future, with many issues to address.
+Standards for reclamation, set across decades and based on varying levels of understanding, must be assessed, while technologies and methods for land and water reclamation are investigated, refined and developed.

 Researchers on Land and Water

 Over seven years, Future Energy Systems plans to support more than 100 researchers and up to 1,000 Highly Qualified Personnel (HQP), including graduate students and post-doctoral fellows.
 To learn more about our researchers, visit the Researcher Directory.